As a not-for-profit business, we are directed by a volunteer board of diverse and interesting individuals.

 Our Staff are the face of the Two Rivers Food Hub.
 They have a range of skills to help serve you better.

 Kim Brake – Kim is our facility manager.
-She takes care of the day to day running of the Food Hub and ensures that everything is clean, organized and helps the clients.
-She is also responsible for the sorting, packing and distribution of orders through Fitzroy Beef, and our summer and winter Local Food Baskets.
+She takes care of the day to day running of the Food Hub commercial kitchen and ensures that everything is clean, organized and helps the clients.